US ARMY Yakima Training Center

 From 2018 to 2019, regional Army staff and Ecology spent 18 months negotiating a site cleanup order, before PFAS were included as contaminants.
 PFAS are known as “emerging” contaminants.
 We’re learning more about this class of harmful chemicals.
 The cleanup order, Agreed Order #DE 18125, was available for public comment between August and October of 2020, but it wasn’t finalized because the Army refused to sign that order.

-Beginning in 2020, the Army began testing drinking water wells on and around the YTC for PFAS.
+Beginning in 2020, the Army began testing drinking water wells on and around the YTC for per-and polyfluoroalkyl substances (PFAS).
 On-base use of firefighting foams that contain PFAS has contaminated groundwater, including off-base drinking water wells west of the YTC.

 The Statement of Basis written by Ecology provides technical details about the site contamination.